KachyAi/Billing-UI/README.md

 ## Acknowledgments

-I worked on this alone, its a really nice project and id say i thank traversy, Kevin powell and Web Dev Simplified for guiding me to my web dev journey.
+I worked on this alone, I used Locations icons for the side bar options cause I was a bit lazy to download icons for it😶🙃.
+Anyways it uses basic HTML and CSS.